HomeUS Coins1922 Grant Centennial Gold Dollar : A Collector's Guide

 United States 1922 Grant Centennial Commemorative Gold Dollar

-The backers of this issue noted the success of the Alabama and Missouri programs (both 1921) in selling the same coin twice by offering two slightly different varieties, and they decided to do likewise.
-Approaching Congress with a proposal for a commemorative gold dollar marking the centennial of general and president Ulysses S. Grant’s birth, they intended that it be coined both with and without a single star in the field.
-Congress approved this plan, and the two varieties of gold dollar (unlike the companion half dollars) sold out, although many were apparently bought by wholesalers.
+The backers of Grant commemoratives noted the success of the Alabama and Missouri programs (both 1921) in selling the same coin twice by offering two slightly different varieties and decided to do likewise.
+The two varieties of gold dollar (unlike the companion half dollars) sold out, with many purchased by wholesalers – much to the chagrin of contemporary collectors.

 Ulysses S. Grant – From War Hero to President